tldr-pages/tldr/pages/linux/serialver.md

 `serialver -show {{classnames}}`

-- Display serialVersionUID of a class in a specific package, separate classes and resources with a colon(:):
+- Display the serialVersionUID for a colon-separated list of classes and resources:

 `serialver -classpath {{directory}} {{classnames}}`